microclimate-dev2ops/microclimate-dev2ops.github.io/_documentations/mdt-eclipse-unlinkproject.md

 ## Unlinking from a Microclimate project

 To unlink an Eclipse project from a Microclimate project, delete the server from the **Servers** view.
-To do this, right click on the Microclimate server in the **Servers** view and select **Delete**.
+To do this, right-click on the Microclimate server in the **Servers** view and select **Delete**.

 If your Microclimate server is currently in debug mode, it is restarted in run mode when the server is deleted.